ChaseFlorell/FutureFlag/readme.md

   </Page.Resources>
 </Page>
 ```
-Use the attached property to attach a future toggle to a VisualElement
+Use the attached property to attach a future flag to a VisualElement
 ```xml
 <Label Text="I'm only visible on or after version 1.3"
        featureFlag:VisualElement.FutureFlag="{StaticResource FutureVersion}"/>